Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Requires law enforcement to obtain a search warrant before using a drone to conduct surveillance or obtain photographs/recordings of private property.
-Narrow exceptions exist for motor-vehicle accidents on public streets and situations where a warrant would not be required without a drone.
+Requires law enforcement officers to obtain a search warrant before using a drone to conduct surveillance or obtain photographs/videos of private property without owner consent.
+Exceptions: aerial photographs of motor vehicle accidents on public streets, searches where warrant would not be required for non-drone search, and consent from affected property owner.
+Evidence obtained in violation is inadmissible.

 View source